 Solitary play starts at a very young age.
 Sometimes, children start playing independently from the ages of two to three months, once they start seeing different colors and textures.

-As they grow older, they start taking a more active interest in toys and other objects around them.
-When they are around four to six months, they start interacting with them.
+As they grow older, they start taking a more active interest in toys and other objects around them and even play in isolation.
+When they are around four to six months, they become more self-supporting and start interacting with the toys.
 They notice objects and toys within their reach and try to touch them or interact with them in some way (1).

-However, no two children are the same, and there is no set timeline for your child to achieve their milestones.
-Some children might take some time to reach this stage, while others might reach it before the stipulated age.
+However, no two children are the same, and there is no set timeline for your child to learn self-reliance.
+Some children might take some time to reach this stage of self-dependence, while others might reach it before the stipulated age.

 Importance Of Solitary Play In Child Development